-Going in to this upgrade I knew there were going to be problems as some items were known issues.
+Going into this upgrade I knew there were going to be problems as some items were known issues.
 For example, older versions of the iFinity product needed to be replaced due to integration changes as well as the skin due to the inclusion of Telerik in DotNetNuke 5.3.x and later.

-Before I even started the upgrade I reached out to a few people to get some help on the items that I knew would be killers.
+Before I even started the upgrade I reached out to a few people to get some help on the items that I knew would-be killers.
 I reached out to Mark Allan of DnnGarden to change the menu on my skin to use the DDRMenu rather than the Telerik one to avoid the known catastrophic failure of the skin after Telerik was included in the core.
-I also went though and purchased the full version of UrlMaster and worked to get some of the other "stuff" ready to move away.
+I also went through and purchased the full version of UrlMaster and worked to get some of the other "stuff" ready to move away.

 Initial Upgrade Attempt